opnsense/tools/README.md

 Advanced package builds
 -----------------------

+Package sets ready for web server deployment are automatically generated and modified by ports, plugins and core setps.

+If signing keys are available, the packages set will be signed twice, first embedded into repository metadata (inside) and then again as a flat file (outside) to ensure integrity.

+For faster ports building it may be of use to cache all distribution files before running the actual build:

+    # make distfiles

-For very fast ports rebuilding of already installed packages the following works:
+For targeted rebuilding of already built packages the following
+works:

     # make ports-<packagename>[,...]

-For even faster ports building it may be of use to cache all distribution files before running the actual build:

-    # make distfiles
+    # make plugins-<packagename>[,...]

-Core packages can be batch-built using:

-    # make core-<repo_branch_or_tag>[,...]
+    # make core-<packagename>[,...]

-Package sets ready for web server deployment are automatically generated and modified by ports.sh, plugins.sh and core.sh.
-If signing keys are available, the packages set will be signed twice, first embedded into repository metadata (inside) and then again as a flat file (outside) to ensure integrity.
+Please note that reissuing ports builds will clear plugins and core progress.

 Acquiring precompiled sets from the mirrors
 -------------------------------------------